FixIssue/FixCode/README.md

 Fixing the <code>Fix Issue</code> button
 </p>

 This Xcode plugin disables the `Fix Issue` functionality in Xcode.
-This way, none of your team members can click this button by mistake and might end up revoking all existing certificates and provisioning profiles.
+This way, none of your team members can click this button by mistake and might end up revoking existing certificates and provisioning profiles.

 |  | Fix Issue